-In accordance with its Internal Regulations and in conjunction with the Statutory Auditors and the Consolidation, Treasury and Internal Audit Departments of the Company, the work of the Audit Committee focused primarily on the following issues:

-- review of the main provisions of French and foreign legislation or regulations, reports and commentaries with regard to corporate governance, risk management, internal control and audit matters; - review of the interim financial statements at 31 December 2021 during the meeting held on 8 February 2022; - review of the consolidated financial statements at 30 June 2022 (reviewed at the meeting held on 30 August 2022): the Audit Committee met with Management and the Statutory Auditors in order to discuss the financial statements and accounts and their reliability for the whole Group.
-In particular, it examined the conclusions of the Statutory Auditors and the draft financial reporting presentation to the markets: - monitoring of the Group's cash flows and debt; - risk management: the Group's main risks are regularly presented in detail to the Audit Committee.
-At the meeting of 9 June 2022, the updated version of the Group's risk mapping was presented to the Committee following a review by the Internal Audit Department and the Executive Board; - review of internal control: the Group sent its affiliates a self-assessment questionnaire to evaluate whether their internal control system was adequate and effective.
-Based on the Group's internal control principles and in compliance with the French Financial Markets Authority (AMF) reference framework for risk management and internal control (Cadre de référence de l'Autorité des Marchés Financiers (AMF) sur le dispositif de gestion des risques et de contrôle interne) and the AMF's application guide published in 2007 and updated in July 2010, this questionnaire covers corporate governance practices, operational matters and IT support.
+Main activities in FY22 In accordance with its Internal Regulations and in conjunction with the Statutory Auditors and the Consolidation, Treasury and Internal Audit Departments of the Company, the work of the Audit Committee focused primarily on the following issues: review of the main provisions of French and foreign legislation or regulations, reports and commentaries with regard to corporate governance, risk management, internal control and audit matters; review of the interim financial statements at 31 December 2021 during the meeting held on 8 February 2022; review of the consolidated financial statements at 30 June 2022 (reviewed at the meeting held on 30 August 2022); the Audit Committee met with Management and the Statutory Auditors in order to discuss the financial statements and accounts and their reliability for the whole Group.
+In particular, it examined the conclusions of the Statutory Auditors and the draft financial reporting presentation to the markets; monitoring of the Group's cash flows and debt; risk management: the Group's main risks are regularly presented in detail to the Audit Committee.
+At the meeting following a review by the Internal Audit Department and the Executive Board; review of internal control: the Group sent its affiliates a self-assessment questionnaire to evaluate whether their internal control system was adequate and effective.
+Based on the Group's internal control principles and in compliance with the French Financial Markets Authority (AMF) reference framework for risk management and internal control (Cadre de référence de l'Autorité des Marchés Financies (AMF) sur le dispositif de gestion des risques et de contrôle interne) and the AMF's application guide published in 2007 and updated in July 2010, this questionnaire covers corporate governance practices, operational matters and IT support.
 Responses to the questionnaire were documented and reviewed by the Regions and the Group's Internal Audit Department.
-An analysis of these responses was presented to the Audit Committee at the meeting held on 3 August 2022; - examination of the internal audit reports: in addition to the audits and controls carried out by the various affiliates on their own behalf, 28 internal audits were performed in FY22 by the internal audit teams (including IT audits).
-A full report was drawn up for each audit covering the types of risks identified operational, financial, legal or strategic and how they are managed.
-Recommendations are issued when deemed necessary.
-These are summarised for the Audit Committee, which is also regularly advised on the progress made in implementing the recommendations from previous audits; and - approval of the Group internal audit plan for FY23 at the meeting held on 9 June 2022.
-The audit plan was prepared and approved, taking into account the Group's main risks.
+An analysis of these r Outlook for FY23 In FY23, the Committee will continue with the tasks entrusted to it by the Board of Directors in line with current regulations.
+In addition to the issues associated with preparing financial information, FY23 will be devoted to reviewing the management of the Group's major risks, as well as analysing reports on internal audits and the cross-disciplinary themes set out in the FY23 audit plan.